kmoore1616/WCU-Wind-Tunnel/README.md

 #### Sub-VI's
 To make the code more compact and readable (very important when looking at LabVIEW), there are SUB-VI's, which are essentially functions.
 These have inputs outputs, and contain code within.
-These allow the programmer to cut down on "Spagetti" and make it easier for the next developer down the road.
+These allow the programmer to cut down on "spaghetti" and make it easier for the next developer down the road.

 The Sub-VI is a self contained program with its own front panel and IO.
 Below are a few examples of Sub-VI's: